 First Year

 First Semester

-BIO 135 Introduction to

-Human Anatomy and

-Physiology or

-BIO 160 Human Anatomy 4
+BIO 160 Human Anatomy1 4

 NUR 101 Nursing

 Fundamentals 9

-NUR 103 Nursing Survey I
+NUR 103 Nursing Survey I 1

 PSY 101 Introduction to

 Psychology 3

-17
+, 0, 17

 Second Semester 17

-BIO 136 Introduction to

-Human Disease (3) or
+1

-BIO 161 Human Physiology (4) 2.4

-NUR 102 Nursing Care of 3-4
+BIO 161 Human Physiology NUR 102 Nursing Care of

+Hospitalized Patients ۵

-Hospitalized Patients ٥
+Hospitalized Patients 3

-PSY 216 Child Psychology

-FST 216 Crilia Esychology

-15-16
+131 210 Office 1 Sychology

+16

+0

 Summer Semester

 NUR 104 Nursing Field

 Experience 4

-, .

 Second Year

 First Semester

 BIO 130 Microbiology 4

-ENG 101 Composition
+ENG 101 Composition 3

 NUR 201 Advanced Nursing I 8

 NUR 203 Nursing Survey II 1

 16

-Second Semester
+Second Semester 10

-ENG 102 Composition
+ENG 102 Composition 3

-Humanities elective 3
+Humanities elective

-NUR 202 Advanced Nursing II 8
+NUR 202 Advanced Nursing II s

-SOC 101 Introduction to
+SOC 101 Introduction to 0

 Sociology 3

-17

-\Nursing is a limited enrollment program.
-See Limited Enrollment Programs Section of this Bulletin for details.

-\\Subject to change.
-Contact the Admissions Office for additional information.
+- \Nursing is a limited enrollment program.
+See Limited Enrollment Programs section of this Bulletin for details. - \\Subject to change.
+Contact the Admissions Office for additional information. - A grade of "C" or better in BIO 160 and BIO 161 is required for all students entering second level.

-&lt;sup>1Practical Nursing students may take BIO 135 or BIO 160 and BIO 136 or BIO 161.
-All Associate Degree Nursing students must take BIO 160 and BIO 161.
 Required for students electing to earn a certificate in Practical Nursing.
 It is not required for the student who proceeds to the second level of study.